uriel1998/agaetr/README.md

 ## 10. TODO

+* Test CW without a global CW
+* Test install completely on clean machine to make sure I have it right, lol
+* Clean up documentation
-* Ensure that send exits cleanly if there's no articles
+* Ensure that send exits cleanly if there's no articles !!
 * Add "wobble" to time of sending with `agaetr_send`.  (e.g. +- 5min)
 * If hashtags are in description or title, make first occurance a hashtag
 * Create some kind of homespun CW for Twitter, etc